Countdown of the Top 3 Complaints Against the Field Service Industry

-One simple solution to this type of situation happening (and the negative word-of-mouth that comes because of it) would be to present your clients and techs with automated price lists and quoting tools.
+One simple solution to this type of situation happening (and the negative word-of-mouth that comes because of it) would be to present your clients and field workforce technicians with automated price lists and quoting tools.
 This eliminates anything getting lost in translation.
-There won’t be any surprise endings for customers and techs when everything about the job, including prices/quotes, is laid out in a simple format that is easily read by everyone.
-A platform like ours here at Field Squared can do just that, along with so much more (shameless plug).
+There won’t be any surprise endings for customers and field workforce technicians when everything about the work order, including prices/quotes laid out in a simple format that is easily understood by everyone.
+Shameless plug, a platform like ours here at Field Squared can do just that, along with so much more.

 At number 2 on the Countdown we have…

-I harp a lot on efficiency, and I can only imagine the frustration that you feel when a tech has to go back to a job site for any reason other than a new job there.
+I harp a lot on efficiency, and I can only imagine the frustration that you feel when a field technician has to go back to a job site for any reason other than a new work order there.
 It’s a waste of productivity, time, and of course, money.
-But this isn’t about you—no offense—well not directly at least; it’s about your customers and what this costs them.
-I’ve felt the frustration of having unprepared techs at my own home.
-It is incredibly irritating to think a job will be done in one day, only to find out it will actually take two to three days because the tech didn’t realize they would need this or that tool to get this or that done right then.
+But this isn’t about you; it’s about your customers and what it costs them.
+I’ve felt the frustration of having unprepared technicians at my own home.
+It is incredibly irritating to think a job will be done in one day, only to find out it will actually take two or three days because the technician didn’t realize they would need this or that tool to get this or that done right then.

-Giving your techs real-time access to job information with a mobile workforce app helps keep them on top of things, making sure they are prepared with the right tools and documents for each job.
-Get more jobs done, have less return visits and unprepared techs, and ultimately have happier customers because of it.
+Giving your field workforce real-time access to work order information with a workforce application right on their mobile device helps keep them on top of things, making sure they are prepared with the right tools and documents for every work order, every time.
+Complete more work orders, decrease return visits and unprepared technicians, and ultimately improve your customer service experience because of it.
 The solution is so simple, and it’s even simpler with our platform here at Field Squared (wink-smile).
-While being able to convert your most complex forms, we can also provide that real-time access to data that techs should have to properly complete each job the right way, the first time.
+While being able to convert and automate your most complex field work order forms, we also provide real-time access to data your field workforce should have to properly complete each work order the right way, the first time.

-And coming in at Number 1, on our Countdown of the Top 3 Complaints Had Against the Field Service Industry—based on 1,000+ online negative reviews—is…
+Lastly, coming in at Number 1 on our Countdown of the Top 3 Complaints Against the Field Service Industry—based on 1,000+ online negative reviews is…

-Every time it’s the same old story: The tech will be at your house on Random Day, between 7:30 a.m. and 3:00 p.m.
-I can see how this is the number one complaint, and rightfully so!
-I mean really, is it not 2014?
-This is the future.
-Shouldn’t that window be a little more refined by now, maybe say just two hours instead of seven?
+Every time it’s the same old story: The field technician will be at your house on random day, between 7:30 a.m. and 3:00 p.m.
+I can see how this is the number one complaint, and rightfully so.
+With the proliferation of digital technology, shouldn’t that window be a little more refined by now, maybe say just two hours instead of seven?
 Your customers definitely agree.
-It didn’t get named complaint ‘numero uno’ for no reason, no sir-ee.
+It wasn’t the number one complaint no reason.
 Customers have busy lives too; lives that I’m sure they’d rather be spending doing something other than waiting for someone to show up at their house at any time.
-To be late, and even worse, to not ever show up to the job, is a sure-fire way to get the negative word-of-mouth train a-movin’.
+To be late, and even worse, to not ever show up, is a sure-fire way to experience negative word-of-mouth sentiment.

-You can stop this train in it’s tracks with a totally simple solution by utilizing route optimization and client notification tools.
-Route-Optimization allows you to plan the day while taking into account traffic conditions, estimated time of job completions, and optimal routes for gas consumption.
-Let your customers know when the tech is heading their way and eliminate those lengthy time windows by notifying them by either text or email.
-Send pertinent information about techs to the customers prior to their arrival and help break-the-ice with customers, showing them their tech is a real person.
-Eh hmm—We can most certainly help you accomplish this goal, with our mobile workforce apps including Route-Optimization and notification tools—that was the last plug I swear.
+You can stop this train in it’s tracks with a totally simple solution by utilizing route optimization and customer service notification software.
+Route optimization software allows you to plan the day while taking into account traffic conditions, estimated time of work order completions, and optimal routes to reduce fuel costs and consumption.
+Let your customers know when the field technician is heading their way and eliminate those lengthy time windows by notifying them by either text or email.
+Send pertinent information about technicians directly to the customers prior to their arrival and help break-the-ice with customers, showing them their technician is a real person.

-Well one thing we can certainly take away is that ultimately the customer holds the power.
+Ultimately, the customer holds the power and their experience can make or break your field service organization.
 Our businesses hinge on our daily interactions with our customers, on all levels.
-By working to become more efficient, better prepared companies, we can more quickly address and squash any issues that arise in a timely and productive way.
-Workforce automation can help to mitigate negative word-of-mouth from your customers by making your business run more smoothly.
-Increase the positive interactions your techs and customers have on a daily basis.
-Let’s start realizing the power of what can happen when you utilize your customer’s feedback to adjust your practices and adapt to the market.
+By working to become more efficient, better prepared companies, we can more quickly address any issues that arise in a timely and productive way.
+Field service workforce automation can help to mitigate negative word-of-mouth from your customers by making your business run more smoothly.
+Increase the positive interactions your field technicians and customers have on a daily basis.
+Start realizing the power of what can happen when you utilize your customer’s feedback to adjust your practices and adapt to the market.